Essential Guide to Social CRM: Features and Top Tools in 2025

 8 best social CRM software reviews

-Selecting the right social customer relationship management solution can propel your customer engagement and operational efficiency to new heights.
+Selecting the right social CRM solution can propel your customer engagement and operational efficiency to new heights.
+If you’re looking to buy social CRM software that truly fits your needs, it's crucial to compare the top contenders.
 Below, we walk you through the top eight social CRM platforms, outlining each platform’s core strengths using a consistent structure.
-Each of these tools is designed to help organizations manage customer relationships, monitor customer interactions, and build lasting customer relationships across multiple social media platforms.
+Each of these tools is designed to help organizations track social data, oversee online conversations, and foster strong customer connections across various channels.

-Lark's unified workspace dashboard integrating chat and CRM analytics
+Lark's unified workspace dashboard unifying chat and CRM analytics

 Overview